 Conservation Now: Blogging from IUCN 2016

-Darren Long directs the Climate Adaptation Fund at WCS (Wildlife Conservation Society).
+Molly Cross is the Climate Change Adaptation Coordinator for the Americas Program at WCS (Wildlife Conservation Society).